Effective Date: September 12, 2016

 22.1 Entire Agreement

 This Agreement, together with the other Terms of Service, sets forth the entire agreement and understanding between you and Upwork relating to the subject matter hereof and thereof and cancels and supersedes any prior or contemporaneous discussions, agreements, representations, warranties, and other communications between you and us, written or oral, to the extent they relate in any way to the subject matter hereof and thereof.
-The section headings in this Agreement are included for ease of reference only and have no binding effect.
-Even though Upwork drafted this Agreement, you represent that you had ample time to review and decide whether to agree to the terms of this Agreement.
-If an ambiguity or question of intent or interpretation of this Agreement arises, no presumption or burden of proof will arise favoring or disfavoring you or Upwork because of the authorship of any provision of this Agreement.
+The section headings in the Terms of Service are included for ease of reference only and have no binding effect.
+Even though Upwork drafted the Terms of Service, you represent that you had ample time to review and decide whether to agree to the Terms of Service.
+If an ambiguity or question of intent or interpretation of the Terms of Service arises, no presumption or burden of proof will arise favoring or disfavoring you or Upwork because of the authorship of any provision of the Terms of Service.

 22.2 Side Agreements

 Notwithstanding subsection 22.1 (Entire Agreement), Clients and Freelancers may enter into any supplemental or other written agreements that they deem appropriate (e.g., confidentiality agreements, invention assignment agreements, assignment of rights, etc.).
-The terms and conditions of this Agreement, however, will govern and supersede any term or condition in a side agreement that purports to expand Upwork’s obligations or restrict Upwork’s rights under this Agreement.
+The terms and conditions of the Terms of Service, however, will govern and supersede any term or condition in a side agreement that purports to expand Upwork’s obligations or restrict Upwork’s rights under the Terms of Service.

 User will not violate any applicable foreign, federal, state, or local laws or third-party rights on or related to the Site.
 Without limiting the generality of the foregoing, User agrees to comply with all applicable laws and regulations, including, but not limited to, import and export control laws and third parties’ Intellectual Property Rights.

-No modification or amendment to this Agreement will be binding upon Upwork unless in a written instrument signed by a duly authorized representative of Upwork.
+No modification or amendment to the Terms of Service will be binding upon Upwork unless in a written instrument signed by a duly authorized representative of Upwork.
 For the purposes of this subsection, a written instrument will expressly exclude electronic communications, such as email and electronic notices, but will include facsimiles.
-This Section 22.4 (Modifications) does not apply to amendments to this Agreement posted by Upwork to the Site from time to time.
+This Section 22.4 (Modifications) does not apply to amendments to the Terms of Service posted by Upwork to the Site from time to time.

 22.5 No Waiver